 How do we use your information?

-We use the information collected on our website and through other digital channels to help provide all users with a better HMY Yacht Sales user experience and send out business related communications through email, mail, social media, digital remarketing through Google as well as print and in-person communications.
-Please know, HMY is only gathering information to help us provide an exceptional experience for our customer.
+We use the information collected on our website and through other digital channels to help provide all users with a better HMY Yacht Sales user experience and send out business-related communications through email, mail, social media, digital remarketing through Google, as well as print and in-person communications.
+Please know that HMY is only gathering information to help us provide an exceptional experience for our customer.

 We do use SSL on our website to help protect our information and our users’ information.